Position

 Watering

 Young Barton pecan trees need regular watering, especially during dry periods, to help them establish a strong root system.
-Provide about 1 inch of water per week during the growing season.
+Water them very well and deeply once a week for the first 2 years.
+Drip irrigation or deep watering works well to promote deep root growth.

 Fertilising: